bioinformatics-centre/BayesTyper/README.md

 # BayesTyper #
 BayesTyper performs genotyping of all types of variation (including structural and complex variation) based on an input set of variants and read k-mer counts.
 Internally, BayesTyper uses exact alignment of k-mers to a graph representation of the input variation and reference sequence in combination with a probabilistic model of k-mer counts to do genotyping.
-The variant representation ensures that the resulting calls are not biased towards the reference sequence.
+The variant representation ensures that the resulting calls are not biased towards the reference sequence as is otherwise generally the case when basing calls only on mapped reads.

 The BayesTyper was used to integrate mapping- and assembly-based calls in the [GenomeDenmark project](http://www.nature.com/nature/journal/vaop/ncurrent/full/nature23264.html).
 A manuscript describing the method is currently in revision.